Waishengren: History

 Starting in the 1970s, Chinese nationalist dominance of the government began to recede.
-This was due to a lack of a political or social theory that would justify continued Chinese nationalist dominance, meritocratic policies which allowed local Taiwanese to move up in the government, political establishment encouraged under Chiang government, and economic prosperity which allowed for social mobility for those outside of the political establishment.
+This was due to a lack of a political or social theory that would justify continued Chinese nationalist dominance, meritocratic policies which allowed local Taiwanese to move up in the government, political establishment encouraged under the Chiang government, and economic prosperity which allowed for social mobility for those outside of the political establishment.

 Intermarriage and a new generation raised under the same environment has largely blurred the distinction between waishengren and benshengren..
-Many benshengren women married waishengren often from retired military personnel who came as singles.
+Many benshengren women married waishengren, often retired military personnel who came as singles.

 In the late 1990s, the concept of "the New Taiwanese" became popular both among supporters of Taiwan independence and Chinese unification in order to advocate a more tolerant proposition that waishengren, who sided with the Allies against the reluctant Japanese colony in Taiwan during World War II, are no less Taiwanese than benshengren.
 However it quickly became apparent that the notion of New Taiwanese meant different things to supporters of independence and unification.
 To supporters of independence, the concept of New Taiwanese implied that waishengren should assimilate into a Taiwanese identity which was separate from the Chinese one.
 By contrast, the supporters of Chinese unification seemed to believe that all Taiwanese (not just waishengren) should restore a previously marginalized Taiwanese identity without antagonizing a larger pan-Chinese identity.